th7mo/th7mo.com/git.md

 cd {repository-name}
 ```

-After that clone the repository without Worktrees: (The `--bare` flag specifies to only clone the essential Git files)
+After that clone the repository without worktrees: (The `--bare` flag specifies to only clone the essential Git files)

 ```sh
 git clone --bare {git-remote-url}